uwePhillPhelps/IAP-2024/Tutorials/Part 1/4 - Flow Control.md

 **If you have not yet completed practical 3, please ensure you do.**

-Modify the if statement to only play an oscillator when the input note is above 60.
+Modify your monophonic synthesiser *with an if statement* such that an oscillator is played only when the note is above 60.

 ## What else?

 Often it is desirable to perform one action when a condition is true and another when it is false.
 For example, when withdrawing money from a cash machine, the underlying program will check that there are sufficient funds in the account before issuing cash, otherwise an error message is displayed.

 The general form of the basic if..else statement is as follows:

+**The below code is for example only - do not copy this into your iapProj**

 ```cpp
     if(condition)